james-jw/xq-promise/README.md

 On my machine, the first example without ``fork-join`` took roughly 55 seconds on average.
 With ``fork-join`` this time dropped to 5 - 7 seconds!

 #### Interacting with shared resources
-With any async process comes the possiblity of synchronization problems.
-Fortunatly basex from my observation during this work appears to be rather thread safe and the promise pattern helps ensure your queries are too.
+With any async process comes the possibility of synchronization problems.
+Fortunately Basex from my observation during this work appears to be rather thread safe and the promise pattern helps ensure your queries are too.
 There are a few things to note however when using ``fork-join``

 ###### Never attempt to write to a database within a fork